jjmartinodev/kopki/README.md

 }
 ```

-for more examples look for the examples folder in the github repo
+for more examples look for the examples folder in the github repository.